 With the way we are connected these days, stuff that can be from your sales manager is constantly popping up in your inbox or on your phone that needs to be done.
 Sure, these things may be important, and you will probably want to address them.
 But if your day is at the whim of whatever is plopped into your lap at that given moment, you’ll find yourself in a constant game of catch-up, and that is not a way to improve your or be successful in the day-to-day.

 The solution: Implement time blocking into your schedule.
 Every day when you go into the office, allocate some time to stop and think: “What is the best use of my time today?”
 Put everything that you need to get done on your calendar and stick to it.
 Don’t leave any blank spaces-this opens you up to unexpected tasks that may throw your day off.
 Another tactic you can implement is to stop checking your email first thing in the morning.
 Checking your mail at the beginning of the day puts other people’s priorities in your hands.
 This way events and tasks can’t just pop up and evolve into something that you haven’t planned for.
 Your job is hard enough-you need to get your day in line before you start worrying about others!A tactic to implement is to stop checking your #email first thing in the morning. #Sales #SocialSelling Click To Tweet

 “Really stop and think strategically about your day before you move forward,” Konrath said.
 “This in itself is a very powerful and calming tactic that will make your days more productive.”

 Technology has interwoven itself into our daily and professional lives to the point where we may think there is no going back.
 It will take some work, but you can develop good habits just as you have developed bad ones.
-Just be cognizant of the effect that your devices are having on your life, and you are sure to see a huge uptick in your sales performance and productivity.
+Just be cognizant of the effect that your devices are having on your life, and you are sure to see a huge uptick in your and .